-December:

-BAAL-CUP Seminar Series (Communicating decisions)
+December: (Communicating decisions)

-- Inform BAAL-CUP seminar organisers by email with EC decisions.
+• Inform BAAL-CUP seminar organisers by email with EC decisions.
 (If possible, it is nice to try and do this before the Christmas holiday.)
 Attach logos and Guidelines for those selected.

-You might also want to remind organisers that they need to contact the treasurer to obtain the funds, and pass on email address (you might want to ask to be copied into correspondence).
-Ask that organisers confirm their acceptance. - Respond to resulting questions. - Inform CUP of decision, with copy of proposals. (contact to be confirmed) - Inform Graeme Porter, editor of Language Teaching, with copy of proposals (gporte@gmail.com).
+- You might also want to remind organisers that they need to contact the treasurer to obtain the funds, and pass on email address (you might want to ask to be copied into correspondence).
+Ask that organisers confirm their acceptance. - Respond to resulting questions. - Inform CUP of decision, with copy of proposals. - Inform Graeme Porter, editor of Language Teaching, with copy of proposals (gporte@gmail.com).
 Graeme will approach co-ordinators of relevant seminars to write a short report on seminars and/or to publish keynote talks in the journal. - Write paragraph for BAALNews on decisions and send by end of Jan (a request for this will be sent out by the newsletter editor). - Send information on successful seminars to web editor and ask for old seminar details to be added to the archive on the web rather than deleted.
 Text on website can be updated, to recognise the fact that the seminars have been decided. - Make sure that the Treasurer notes which organisers will be asking for money.
-BAAL provides half of the money granted (with the other half provided by CUP). - Check with committee members who would like to attend the seminars.
-If someone is already attending (as delegate or invited speaker) then they are expected to take on the role of presenting a short talk on BAAL and distributing leaflets (the powerpoint slides are on the website and the membership secretary should have the printed leaflets).
+BAAL provides half of the money granted (with the other half provided by CUP). - Update the BAAL promotion slides. - Check with committee members who would like to attend the seminars.
+If someone is already attending (as delegate or invited speaker) then they are expected to take on the role of presenting a short talk on BAAL (send the slides to the EC reps).
 If not, and nobody responds to invite, people based nearby could be targeted.
 They need only attend for a day or part of a day.
 (Seminar organisers expected to waive fee and BAAL can cover transport costs.)